How does Curbside Chipping help

 What is the cost for

 Chipping services referenced through this site are generally free to the property owner.
-The services are covered by agencies (CAL FIRE, San Bernardino County Fire, Big Bear Fire or the City of Big Bear Lake, for example) or grants to fire safe councils (such as Mountain Rim FSC).
+The services are covered by agencies (CAL FIRE or San Bernardino County Fire, for example) or grants to fire safe councils (such as Mountain Rim FSC).